apostrophecms/sanitize-html/README.md

 Note that if you use this option you are responsible for stating the entire list.
 This gives you the power to retain the content of `textarea`, if you want to.

+The content still gets escaped properly, with the exception of the `script` and `style` tags. *Allowing either `script` or `style` leaves you open to XSS attacks.
+Don't do that* unless you have good reason to trust their origin.

 ## Changelog

 1.11.4: fixed crash when `__proto__` is a tag name.
 Now using a safe check for the existence of properties in all cases.
 Thanks to Andrew Krasichkov.

+Fixed XSS attack vector via `textarea` tags (when explicitly allowed).
+Decided that `script` (obviously) and `style` (due to its own XSS vectors) cannot realistically be afforded any XSS protection if allowed, unless we add a full CSS parser.
+Thanks again to Andrew Krasichkov.

 1.11.3: bumped `htmlparser2` version to address crashing bug in older version.
 Thanks to e-jigsaw.